Education

 10 Interesting Facts About the Presidential Election

-A candidate has won the popular vote but lost the election four times in our nation’s history:
+A candidate has won the popular vote but lost the election five times in our nation’s history:

 - 1824 – Andrew Jackson won the popular vote, but received less than 50 percent of the electoral votes.
 John Quincy Adams won the presidency.